 From furniture to caskets; kindness carried on

-It was in 1893, the year of Madera County’s birth, that Jay learned about a Madera resident who had died penniless and had been refused burial by the town’s only undertaker.
+It was in 1893, the year of Madera County’s birth, that Richard Curtis Jay learned about a Madera resident who had died penniless and had been refused burial by the town’s only undertaker.
 Jay was incensed!
 Being a furniture dealer and having some skill at woodworking, he proceeded to direct his expertise toward another arena.
+R.C.
+Jay promised the family that he would make the woman’s casket.